 Having Hernia Surgery: Traditional Repair

 Follow your healthcare provider's advice on how to get ready for the procedure.
-You can usually go home the same day as your surgery.
+You can often go home the same day as your surgery.
 In some cases, though, you may need to stay in the hospital overnight.

 Getting ready for surgery